 What works for one person doesn't always work for another.
 No one plan fits all.
 It may be helpful to start with an assessment of problem areas.
 Are there times of the day or night when the person eats more?
 Does the person eat in response to stress or boredom?
 Are there particular foods that are a problem?
 Here are some basic tips:

 In our experience with people with DS, we have generally not found restrictive diets (e.g., severely restricting carbohydrates) to be successful with long-term weight loss.
 Building a healthy dietary approach to food (including portion sizes and moderation) has been more likely to be successful.
 Incorporating regular exercise into the plan helps prevent regaining weight and adds fitness to the overall health plan.

 While we do not recommend eliminating or severely restricting carbohydrates or any food group, we do recommend reducing processed foods (many of which contain sugar and other processed carbohydrates) as much as possible.
 One of my lines is "Many of us could dramatically reduce processed foods and still not be on a low carbohydrate diet."
 Healthier alternatives that are unprocessed or "less" processed are available (such as whole grain bread instead of white bread or brown rice instead of white rice).

-Hydrate.
 Drink plenty of water and other fluids that don't contain sugar or artificial sweeteners.
 Weight gain can occur if thirst is quenched by eating food or drinking fluids that contain calories, sugar, or artificial sweeteners.
 If an individual does not like plain water, we recommend adding fruit to water or trying flavored waters without artificial sweeteners (such as LaCroix, Polar Seltzer, or Spindrift).
 More suggestions are available in our Tips for Staying Hydrated article.